JackKelly/JackKelly.github.io/_posts/2024-04-17-using-computing-to-fix-climate-change-part2.md

 ## Caveats

-Even though I've been working on climate change mitigation for about fifteen years, I'm as confused as ever about how best to maximise impact on the climate!
+Even though I've been working on climate change mitigation for about fifteen years, I'm as confused as ever about how best to maximise impact on the climate :slightly_smiling_face:.
 The more I work on climate change mitigation, the more difficult it seems!
-So I definitely don't claim to be able to give perfect advice about how best to maximise your climate impact!
+So I definitely don't claim to be able to give perfect advice about how best to maximise your climate impact.

 ## In an ideal world, work on stuff that you enjoy, and is useful to the world (independent of the anticipated climate impact)